 When you get home from work or school, sometimes all you want to do is have some fun.
 You could play video games, but when you experiment with science, you get to play with real fire and explosions.
 If you have an itching to try your hand at a fun little DIY science experiment, then check out the list of the best ones from across the web below!

-Create a Pasta Rocket
+1. Create a Pasta Rocket

 This science experiment starts you off with flames and rockets.
 You can combine a solid fuel source and a liquid oxidizer to create a hybrid rocket engine.
 These principles are the same on a large and small scale.
 If you want to experiment on a small scale, all you will need is some penne pasta, mouthwash, and yeast.

-Make Elephant's Toothpaste
+2. Make Elephant's Toothpaste

 When you catalyze the reaction in a container with a small spout, the rapid expansion of the foam causes it to expand out at a rapid pace.
 Adding some food coloring into the mix simply makes the experiment much more fun.

-The Lorentz Force is a combination of electrical and magnetic force on an object due to a point charge.
+The Lorentz Force is a combination of the electrical and magnetic force on an object due to a point charge.
 This force exhibits itself primarily in electromagnetism, which allows you to create a fairly simple motor from a battery.

-Supersaturation is a state of a liquid where there too much of a salt or sugar is saturated in the liquid that causes an unstable state resulting in rapid crystallization when triggered.
+Supersaturation is a state of a liquid where there too much salt or sugar is saturated in the liquid that causes an unstable state resulting in rapid crystallization when triggered.
 Supersaturated liquids are sometimes referred to as "hot ice."

 We have all dreamed of owning and flying our very own hovercraft.
 The technology to create a hovercraft is simpler than you might think.
 While these hovercraft don't exactly have the capabilities of flying cars once dreamed of, they are technically operating on a thin cushion of air.

-Make Plastic from Milk
+6. Make Plastic from Milk

 Believe it or not, it isn't that hard to make your very own hard plastic.
 When processed correctly, you can take the proteins from milk and turn it into a hard bioplastic.
-By adding vinegar to warm milk, a reaction occurs that isolates the casein molecules, or proteins in the milk.
+By adding vinegar to warm milk, a reaction occurs that isolates the casein molecules or proteins in the milk.

 This is particularly interesting for anyone first learning about magnets or if you just want to make yourself a fun desk toy.
 If you end up making ferrofluid and want to keep it around for a while, try finding a small vile to put it in with a lid so you can play with it without the mess.